-Refer to Figure A-6 in Appendix A, Menu Maps, and proceed to the appropriate section to set up the Model DF868 display screen(s), using one of the listed submenus.
+Refer to Figure A-6 on page -6, and proceed to the appropriate section to set up the Model DF868 display screen(s), using one of the listed submenus.

 The BIG Submenu

 The BIG format, which is the Model DF868's default power up format, displays one measurement in large print.
 To select the BIG format and the measurement to display in this format, follow the instructions in this section.